Surgery for Macular Degeneration

 Macular degeneration is an eye condition that is the main cause of vision loss in older adults, particularly those over the age of 50.
 The condition is not curable and tends to progress over time.1

-There are treatments for macular degeneration, which can help to slow the progression of the disease, preserve your existing vision, and reduce the risk of more severe vision loss.
+Treatments for macular degeneration can help to slow the progression of the disease, preserve your existing vision, and reduce the risk of more severe vision loss.
 Depending on the kind of macular degeneration you have, treatment options can vary.

 Surgical options

-In addition to assistive devices and medications, surgery is a potential treatment modality for patients with AMD and myopic macular degeneration.
-Laser surgery is an option for certain people with wet AMD, but there are also more involved surgical options that retinal specialists may consider for patients with severe disease.
+Along with assistive devices and medications, surgery is a potential treatment for people with age-related macular degeneration (AMD) and myopic macular degeneration.
+Laser surgery is an option for certain people with wet AMD, but there are also more involved surgical options that retinal specialists may consider for people with severe disease.
 These operations may include submacular surgery and retinal translocation.

-Different people respond differently to various kinds of treatment, and invasive surgery is generally reserved as a last resort when medical and/or laser treatments have failed, so talk with your doctor about what treatment options might be right for you.
+Different people respond differently to various kinds of treatment, and invasive surgery is generally reserved as a last resort when medical and/or laser treatments have failed.
+Talk with your doctor about what treatment options might be right for you.

 Submacular surgery

 Submacular surgery involves the removal of lesions of abnormal blood vessels, scar tissue, and any abnormal bleeding from under the retina.
-It was thought that the removal of these lesions might help slow down or stop visual impairment in certain patients with wet AMD and myopic macular degeneration.
-However, studies funded by the National Eye Institute called the Submacular Surgery Trials (SST), found that patients who underwent submacular surgery did not actually achieve stability or improvement in vision after undergoing the operation.2
+It was thought that the removal of these lesions might help slow down or stop visual impairment in certain people with wet AMD and myopic macular degeneration.
+However, studies found that people who underwent submacular surgery did not achieve stability or improvement in vision after the procesure.2

 Surgical techniques can vary widely among surgeons, and each person may respond differently to surgery.
 If your AMD does not respond to other treatments, your doctor may suggest submacular surgery as an option.